netsprout/event-logger/README.md

 # README

-Generalized event logging for application state changes.
+Generalized event logging for application state changes as well as trigger actions on those events.

 Things you may want to cover: